 The Global Board is the principal governance and oversight body of KPMG International.
 The key responsibilities of the Global Board include approving strategy, protecting and enhancing the KPMG brand, overseeing management of KPMG International, and approving policies and regulations.
-It also admits member firms and ratifies the Global Chairman's appointment of the Global Deputy Chairman.
+It also admits member firms.

-The Global Board includes the Global Chairman, the Global Deputy Chairman, the Chairman of each of the 3 regions (the Americas; Asia Pacific (ASPAC); and Europe, the Middle East, and Africa (EMA)) and a number of senior partners of member firms.
+The Global Board includes the Global Chairman, the Chairman of each of the 3 regions (the Americas; Asia Pacific (ASPAC); and Europe, the Middle East, and Africa (EMA)) and a number of senior partners of member firms.

-It is led by the Global Chairman, who is supported by the Executive Committee, consisting of the Global Chairman, the Global Deputy Chairman, the Chairman of each of the regions and currently four other senior partners of member firms.
-The list of Global Board members, as at 1 October 2016 is available in the International Annual Review.
+It is led by the Global Chairman, who is supported by the Executive Committee, consisting of the Global Chairman, the Chairman of each of the regions and currently four other senior partners of member firms.
+The list of Global Board members, as at 1 October 2017 is available in the International Annual Review.